 We see ourselves as part of a plural socialist movement, within which no individual person and no organization can claim to carry out all the different kinds of work that socialists and communists could usefully be engaging in.
 Other people and other groups are making other contributions, and we salute them for it; this is the contribution we feel able to make.
 Anyone who would like to join in is invited to contact us.

 CCS public meetings are currently suspended due to the coronavirus pandemic.
-Instead, the talks will be posted on our audio page on the evening of each meeting and will remain up for 24 hours.
+Instead, the talks will be posted on our audio page on the evening of each meeting and will remain up for a week.
 For further updates, email us to be added to our mailing list or follow us on social media.

 @CCSoc on Twitter